name

 • Relay for Life

-The school fosters an appreciation for service through Residential Service Sunday and Rake Day, traditions that help students give back to the MPrep community.
+The school also fosters an appreciation for service through Rake Day, a tradition that helps students give back to the MPrep community.

 Retreat participants surrounding the alter and Father Tim Roth